There are many different types of abuse; all result in behaviour towards a person that deliberately causes, or intends to cause them harm.

 Agnetta is a 26 year old, who was brought into the country illegally to escape violence in her home country.
 The gang who arranged this have told her that she has to pay off the cost of bringing her to the UK.
 Initially, they arrange for her to work in a nail bar.
 She's unable to tell customers what's going on, as she doesn't speak English very well.
 Later on, as her language improves, they move her into a shared house and she and two other women are forced to have sex with men.
 The money from this is taken by the gang.

 Adults may be harmed or hurt in care homes, domiciliary care, or hospitals, but staff working there do nothing to stop it happening.
 It may happen because there aren't enough staff to meet the needs of the adults in their care, essential equipment isn't available, such as hoists, or staff and managers actively harm and threaten people in their care.
-(Example: Winterbourne View)
+(Example of organisational abuse: Winterbourne View Hospital.)

 - receive little or no support from managers and/or have no policies